 The Patient Advisory Liaison Service (PALS) is a confidential NHS service that can provide you with support for any complaints or queries you may have regarding the care you receive as an NHS patient.
 PALS is unable to provide information about this research study.
-If you wish to contact the PALS team, please email PALS@ouh.nhs.uk or phone 01865 221473.
+If you wish to contact the PALS team, please email or phone .